Francesco149/hoarder/README.md

 "/path/to/hoard/git". if the git repo is already considered clean (all branches exist upstream and no unstaged changes) it will be moved directly

-## `hoard-clone-starred-repos <username>`
+## `hoard-clone-starred-repos`
-clones all github repos starred by username. keeps track of the starred repos that have already been seen to not abuse the github api too hard
+clones all github repos starred by `HOARDER_GITHUB_STARRED_USERS`. keeps track of the starred repos that have already been seen to not abuse the github api too hard

 lists of repos are kept at /path/to/hoard/github-repos-username